 The Core has a dedicated bioinformatic consultant who advises customers on experimental design, interpretation of QC data and directs users to existing bioinformatic tools and other available bioinformatic entities.

+Open to all NIH investigators.
 Investigators should contact the core manager to inquire about accessing the technologies.
 To register to use the instrumentation, go to iLab at https://nci.corefacilities.org/account/login and register as a member under Principal Investigator.
 If your PI is not listed in the drop-down menu, contact the group email at ncilecdnacore@mail.nih.gov.
 Non-NCI users will be charged an overhead fee to cover the cost of labor and maintenance service agreements starting in FY2024.